Skip to main content

 Raster-to-STAC

-This component allows the creation of STAC Collection with Items and Assets starting from different kinds of raster datasets.
-It also allows the user to automatically upload the resulting files to an Amazon S3 Bucket, to make them publicly accessible and reachable worldwide.
-The goal is to make a dataset easily accessible, interoperable, and shareable.
+This component allows the creation of STAC Collections with Items and Assets starting from different kinds of raster datasets.
+It also enables automatic upload of the resulting files to an Amazon S3 Bucket, making them publicly accessible worldwide.
+The goal is to make datasets easily accessible, interoperable, and shareable.

 Installation